isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-sander-for-wood-trim.markdown

 Pros:
 - Comes with a classic ergonomic handle and attractive design
 - Its lightweight and more comfortable to use
-- Features  high-torque motor and low power
+- FeaturesÂ  high-torque motor and low power
 - Generates low vibrations  minimal noise
 - Has angled base diameter [reduces dust overspray](https://pestpolicy.com/best-paint-for-outdoor-wood-furniture/)
 - Its affordable and simple to set up